yhdgms1/novely/docs/guide/story-format.md

 ## Details

-When you import `.novely` file, the [plugin](https://github.com/yhdgms1/novely/tree/main/packages/vite-plugin-nvl) starts it's work, then the [parser](https://github.com/yhdgms1/novely/tree/main/packages/parser) parses the source, and transformer transforms it to JavaScript.
+When you import `.novely` file, the [plugin](https://github.com/yhdgms1/novely/tree/main/packages/vite-plugin-novely) starts it's work, the [parser](https://github.com/yhdgms1/novely/tree/main/packages/parser) parses the source, and transforms it to JavaScript.

 Internal story format is basically what do you see.
 When you use the `engine.action.some(prop1, prop2)` syntax, it just changes to `['some', prop1, prop2]`.